What is Adobe AIR→ Do I Need It or Can I Delete It from My PC

 - Even if Adobe announced the end of life, support was passed on to Harman.
 So you may still enjoy new functionalities and updates.

 Adobe is one of the largest software companies in the world, offering users a variety of software options that cover almost any creation-related activity.

 You might even find some Adobe programs on your desktop or laptop that you never installed yourself.
-Those are programs that come bundled with other software that needs them.
+Also known as PUP, those are programs that come bundled with other programs that need them

 What is Adobe AIR used for and do I need it?

 Adobe AIR is what’s known as a runtime engine, or a runtime environment.
 A runtime engine is a program that other software depends on to run optimally.

 So, Adobe AIR is a bit like an engine for running other Adobe software.
 And speaking of that, what programs use Adobe AIR?

 Well, there are numerous rich internet apps that utilize the AIR runtime such as FlickrDesktop Search and FlickrFlipper, ImageDropr, Adobe Media Player, or ReadAir.